nickwilcox/nickwilcox.github.io/_posts/2020-07-10-target_cpu_vs_target_feature.md

 Given that on some hardware using a SIMD gather instruction might be slower than the scalar code, the compiler has chosen not to vectorize this loop.

-So the `target-feature` option that seemed able give us fine grained control over the instructions generated is no longer enough.

 ## Specifying the Exact Micro-Architecture to Rust

 The obvious answer seem to be the `target-cpu` flag.
 If we compile again with `target-cpu=skylake` and change the compiler's cost model so that `VPGATHER` instructions are considered faster to execute we get: